PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Search for `IAM` in top searchbar (IAM is global)
 - In IAM dashboard select Users -> awsstudent
-- Expand `default_policy`, Edit Policy -> JSON
+- Expand `default_policy`, Edit Policy -> Visual Editor
-- Remove the following actions from the explicity Deny Action
+- Find the Deny Action for `Cloud Shell` and click `Remove` on the right
+- Review policy / save changes

 ```
-"aws-marketplace-management:*"
-"aws-marketplace:Subscribe"
-"aws-marketplace:Unsubscribe"
 "cloudshell:*"
 ```

-- Review policy / save changes

-Note: You will have a json syntax error if you leave trailing comma on line 32 after removing `cloudshell`
+Note: If using the json editor, you will syntax error if you leave trailing comma on line 32 after removing `cloudshell`

 <img src="https://user-images.githubusercontent.com/43679669/108144448-aa08ad00-7097-11eb-926d-66ab34e050da.png" width=50% height=50%>